Sometimes, it takes a little storm to show us how resilient we really are

 After so many hot, flawless days, it was fun to watch the drama unfold.
 Mostly because I knew the kids would be OK—all of them.
 There's an unspoken protocol on our lake: We stick together.
 If someone needs help, we hop in a canoe and rescue them or wave them off the water when they're caught out in a storm.
 We swap kids, pick up groceries, pull boats off of rocks in the middle of the night, drop off meals when someone tears a hamstring on the tennis court.
 On sunny days and stormy ones, we look out for each other.

 Whether you live in the mountains, desert, river or sea, we all need foul weather now and then.
-It becomes part of our stories and remind us that we're resilient.
+It becomes part of our stories and reminds us that we're resilient.
 While it's our jobs to shelter our children from the storms, sometimes it's better for everyone when we don't.
 We can let them get cold and blown sideways and even a little afraid, but as long as they have a safety net, they learn that they're tougher than they thought.
 Us, too.